2mol/juricho.me/content/_index.md

 One possible solution: use a git commit history to render an **interactive diff viewer** next to the article text.
 The diffs could advance automatically when I scroll to the next section, and I want to jump to the full source code view at any time, so that I can explore the changes and the full context at my leisure.

-> **Side note 1**: It would be fun to try the same thing for teaching writing or other topics centered around text.

-> **Side note 2**: This exposes another belief I have: Despite it's unquestionable success, version control is **still** not used to its full potential, especially outside of software engineering.
+> **Side note:** This ties into another observation: Despite it's unquestionable success, version control is **still** not used to its full potential, especially outside of software engineering.

 **Possible problems** with my approach: